 How can I view past meetings?

-Meetings are recorded and the video is posted on the Meetings page of the Commission's website.
+Meetings are recorded and the video is posted on the Meetings and Hearings page of the Commission's website.

 What are legally permissible methods of contacting the Commission?